jcstein/node-app/README.md

+# quasar

-# Celestia light node macOS app ✨
+## a Celestia light node macOS app ✨

-This repository is for the Celestia light node macOS app, written in Swift.
+This repository is for quasar, a Celestia light node macOS app, written in Swift.

 ## Installation 🏗️

 ### macOS download 💾

-The latest release with `Celestia_light_node_Installer-v0.1.5-alpha.dmg` images for Mac can be found on the
+The latest release with `quasar.dmg` images for Mac can be found on the
 [latest release](https://github.com/jcstein/node-app/releases/latest) page.

-Download the `.dmg` to your computer, and open it from the downloads folder.
+Download `quasar.dmg` to your computer and open it from your downloads folder.
-Then, drag the "node-app" icon to the "Applications" folder.
+Then, drag the "quasar" icon to the "Applications" folder.

 <img width="912" alt="Screenshot 2023-06-03 at 11 03 10 PM" src="https://github.com/jcstein/node-app/assets/46639943/01a7ccc4-d717-401b-8ebb-1ad2813d129e">